anshuw1/Prometheus-Grafana-Automation-Setup/README.md

 - **Weekly Updates**: Automatically fetches the latest versions to keep your system current.
 - **User-Friendly**: Simplifies the setup process, allowing you to focus on monitoring and visualization.

-## Supported Platforms

-Our scripts support the following environments on AWS:

-- **Amazon Linux**:
-  - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux instance.
-- **Ubuntu**:
-  - `ubuntu-tomcat.sh`: Installs Tomcat on an Ubuntu instance.

 ## Prerequisites

 - Linux-based server (preferably Amazon Linux)